Olmesartan medoxomil and hydrochlorothiazide

 How much to take

-The dose of APO-OLMESARTAN HCTZ is one tablet to be taken once a day.
+The usual dose is one tablet taken once a day.

 How to take it